 So decomposition needs enough moisture.
 And in the initial phase, it also requires sufficient oxygen, to start an aerobic bacterial action.
 The temperature rises to 50 to 70 degrees Celsius.
 During the process, the compost pile runs out of oxygen and the process turns into a more an-aerobic bacterial action.
 The temperature drops.

-In the beginning of this second stage, the content of organic matter in the compost is still almost fully in tact.
+In the beginning of this second stage, the content of organic matter in the compost is still almost fully intact.
 When the process here, at this point, is slowed down by pressing it down (to reduce the content of oxygen), we can maintain its level of organic matter.
 This does not affect the further decomposition.
-Even more, it stimulates the process of preserving as much organic matter as we can.
+Even more, it stimulates the process of preserving as much organic matter as possible.
 This is the basic principle of a successful composting of grasses.

 The source of this knowledge lies in microbiology, bacteriology of the soil, specifically in the an-aerobic treatment of manure.
 Yes ... an-aerobic, the books say.